itsmealessandro/Initech-Agile/README.md

 # Initech-Agile
 This is an application made for the course "metodi di sviluppo Agile" of UNIVAQ university.<br>
-The app incluse some basic functionalities such as login, registration and profile update.
+The app incluse some basic functionalities such as login, registration and profile update.<br>
 Then there are other functionalities, a bit more complex like:
 <ul>
   <li>Creation, Update and Delete operations on Soci, Maestri and sports facilities, </li>